 Commander, U.S. Naval Forces in France

 P.S.
 [On 8 November] At Mr. Howard’s request I gave him for the information of the United Press Editors, but not for publication, the following statement.
 ‘Admiral Wilson today made the following statement for the information of United Press Editors.
 The statement of the United Press relative to signing of Armistice was made public from my office on basis of what appeared to be official and authoritative information.
 Am in position to know that the United Press and its representative acted in perfect good faith and that the premature announcement was result of an error for which agency was in no wise responsible.’
+A1.3

 In short: Admiral Wilson told Daniels he gave Howard permission “to use” the armistice news on 7 November not realizing Howard intended to transmit it to the United States.
-Had he realized this he would have refused the request, but would probably then have relented because he believed either the French censors in Brest or American censors in New York City (over whom he had no influence) would stop the message.
+Had he realized this he would have refused the request, but would probably then have relented because he assumed either the French censors in Brest or American censors in New York City (over both whom he had no influence) would stop the message.
 And in the postscript he emphasized that he agreed to sign the 8 November statement clearing Howard and United Press of having fabricated the armistice news on the understanding that it was for use only within the UP organization and not for general release to the newspapers.

-The State Department demands explanations
+The State Department demands explanations Thursday 7 – Saturday 9 November 1918

 During Thursday 7 November, Secretary of State Robert Lansing instructed the American Ambassador in Paris, William Sharp, and the President’s Special Representative, Edward House, to find out how the false armistice news had evaded the censors to reach the United Press office in New York City.
-They told him the following day and Saturday that Admiral Wilson had given the news to Roy Howard of United Press, who was in Brest and not (as people thought) in Paris, and had influenced the local cable censors to secure its transmission.
+They replied the following day and Saturday that Admiral Wilson had given the news to Roy Howard of United Press, who was in Brest and not (as people thought) in Paris, and had influenced the local cable censors to secure its transmission.

-Special Representative House informed Lansing that, having “investigated this matter”, his understanding was that the [false] armistice message had been sent to Admiral Wilson by Naval Attaché Jackson in Paris, that Wilson showed it to Roy Howard, who happened to be in Brest, then “sent an aide with [Howard] to cable censor so that Howard would be permitted to send through a despatch stating that Armistice had been signed”.
-Ambassador Sharp reported that, according to a United Press representative in Paris, they spoke by telephone to Roy Howard in Brest who told them Admiral Wilson released the armistice news to him and the local newspaper, and that “accompanied by one of Admiral Wilson’s aides [he] filed the cable to the United States which was passed by the censor”.
-6
+Edward House replied to Lansing that, having “investigated this matter”, his understanding was that the [false] armistice message had been sent to Admiral Wilson by Naval Attaché Jackson in Paris, that Wilson showed it to Roy Howard, who happened to be in Brest, then “sent an aide with [Howard] to cable censor so that Howard would be permitted to send through a despatch stating that Armistice had been signed”.
+Ambassador Sharp reported that, according to United Press in Paris, they spoke by telephone to Roy Howard in Brest who assured them Admiral Wilson had given the armistice news to him and to the local newspaper, and that “accompanied by one of Admiral Wilson’s aides [he] filed the cable to the United States which was passed by the censor”.
+N1 (NOTES) (It is not known whether Lansing received a copy of Admiral Wilson’s reply (and version of events) to Navy Secretary Daniels’ demand for answers about UP’s acquisition of the armistice news and its transmission to America.)

 On 8 November 1918 Roy Howard described Admiral Wilson as “a victim” who might feel “some grief” in the future over his part in the previous day’s events in Brest.
-This proved to be prescient, for items about those events appeared in sundry publications in later years and certainly disturbed the Admiral’s retirement.
-It was not reminders that he accepted responsibility for releasing the false armistice message and giving a copy of it to Howard that later troubled him, but allegations that he gave Howard permission to transmit the message to New York City and secured the Brest censors’ clearance of it – in other words that he misused his position as a high-ranking American commander to interfere in French censorship procedures in Brest to the advantage of an American news agency.
+This proved to be prescient, for items about those events featured in sundry publications in later years and disturbed the Admiral’s retirement.
+However, it was not reminders that he accepted responsibility for releasing the false armistice message and giving a copy of it to Howard that later troubled him, but the allegations that he gave Howard permission to transmit the message to New York City and secured the Brest censors’ clearance of it – in other words that he misused his position as a high-ranking American commander to interfere in French censorship procedures in Brest to the advantage of an American news agency.
+The defamation most likely came from the United Press office in Paris and not originally from Roy Howard himself (as noted above).
+But Howard repeated it later, perpetuating it in his memoirs, and Admiral Wilson worried that it would overshadow his career even after his death.

 Following the German Armistice, Wilson returned from France to become Commander-in-Chief of the Atlantic Fleet (February 1919-June 1921) and then Superintendent of the Naval Academy at Annapolis, Maryland.
 He retired from the service in February 1925.